nirs/blkhash/README.md

     3.73 ± 0.14 times faster than 'sha1sum fedora-35-data.raw'
 ```

 The best case is a completely empty image.
-Here is an example computing
+The following example
-a checksum for a 6 GiB empty image:
+computes a checksum for a 6 GiB empty image:

 ```
 $ hyperfine -w1 "blksum --digest sha1 empty-6g.raw" "sha1sum empty-6g.raw"